Gmishra2000/Gmishra2000/README.md

 ### Hello I'm Chandan Mishra! 👋

-- 🔭 I’m currently working on developing my problem solving skills with knowledge of Data Structures and Algorithm.
+- 🔭 I’m currently developing my problem solving skills with knowledge of Data Structures and Algorithm.
 - 🌱 I’m currently learning MERN STACK technologies for devlopment work.
 - 👯 I’m looking to collaborate on web and data science live projects.
 - 🤔 I’m looking for an internship opportunities in web development.